 IT CONFIRMS THE HAND OF GOD IN ALL OF LIFE’S BITTER DISAPPOINTMENTS.

 Undoubtedly a most important verse of reassurance and comfort in the hour of great need is Rom.
 8:28: “And we know that all things work together for good to those who love God, to those who are the called according to His purpose.”

 IT CONFIRMS OUR FORGIVENESS WHEN WE SIN.

 Sometimes believers carry with them an unnecessary burden of guilt over past sins and failures.
 Even though these have been confessed, they have difficulty believing God has truly forgiven and cleansed them.
-But time and again the Bible assures us that all confessed sin is instantly and eternally forgiven (Ps.
-32:5; 103:12; Is.
-38:17).
+But time and again the Bible assures us that all confessed sin is instantly and eternally forgiven (Psalm 32:5; 103:12; Isaiah 38:17).

 QUESTION FOR THOUGHT:

 God’s Word confirms our salvation, God’s plan for our lives, and our forgiveness.
 Does the Bible also confirm God’s righteousness?